DecimalTurn/VBA-GitHub-Checks/templates/Check F.md

 <hr>

-For more information on how to configure your `.gitattributes` file and why you generally don't want to set the `text` property for VBA files, you can have a look at https://github.com/DecimalTurn/VBA-on-GitHub.
+For more information on how to configure your `.gitattributes` file, you can have a look at https://github.com/DecimalTurn/VBA-on-GitHub.

 And if you have any questions, feel free to ask it here and a real human will answer you.